vkhangstack/vkhangstack/README.md

          Skilled in building robust and scalable APIs and microservices with a strong understanding of software architecture and database management.
          Familiar with frontend development using React.js and basic DevOps practices, including CI/CD pipelines and cloud deployment.
-         Known for delivering efficient solutions, optimizing application performance, and collaborating effectively within Agile teams.", "requestTime": 1755043480912,
+         Known for delivering efficient solutions, optimizing application performance, and collaborating effectively within Agile teams.", "requestTime": 1755129876778,
       }

   <img src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" with="400px" />

   [![trophy](https://github-profile-trophy.vercel.app/?username=vkhangstack)](https://github.com/vkhangstack/vkhangstack)

-     You can't shake hands with a clenched fist. - Indira Gandhi
+     The universe is made of stories, not atoms. - Muriel Rukeyser